 The cloud has established itself in the economy: 96 percent of German companies now use commercial services hosted in data centers, according to a recent study by McAfee, the IT security specialist.
 Companies are currently using an average of 28 cloud services.
 And the increase in use has led to a growing market: While in 2016 $129 billion was invested in cloud services globally, a year later it was already $154 billion – an increase of almost 20 percent.
 And the growth is exponential: Analysts predict that by 2021 the market volume will have almost doubled to around $302 billion.

-Open Telekom Cloud Hybrid Solution fills market gap
+Open Telekom Cloud Hybrid fills market gap

 The most-used deployment model, according to McAfee, is currently the hybrid cloud, the combination of public and private cloud services, which is used by 60 percent of companies.
 The problem is that most public cloud services don’t offer a private counterpart that is based on the same software.
-Telekom has recently filled this gap with its OpenStack-based public cloud services: The Open Telekom Cloud is now available as a hybrid solution with the same hard and software.
+Telekom has recently filled this gap with its OpenStack-based public cloud services: The Open Telekom Cloud is now available as a hybrid cloud with the same hard and software.

 What does that mean exactly?
 Previously, the Open Telekom Cloud’s data and storage capacity was only available as a public cloud from Telekom’s certified and highly secure data centers in Saxony-Anhalt.
 Now, however, companies can also use the proven OpenStack-based cloud resources on dedicated hardware reserved solely for them.